JaredBBowden/markdown_helpers/README.md

 You should then be prompted for a file name for your new image.
 Once this title is specified, the program should return the complete path where your new file has been moved (an `images` folder within your current working directory), and return a markdown formatted string (containing your new image path) to the clipboard.
 You can now paste this string to your markdown document.

+UPDATE: new function added to move a markdown file (and all internal images) from one directory to another.
+Function will first use regex to search a specified markdown file for conventional image links, and then move these image files (as well as the markdown file) to the specified destination.

+Note also that the archetypal pattern of directory structure is preserved: all image files are moved to an `images` directory within the destination.
+If one is not present, it is created.